fasttime/JScrewIt/api-doc/interfaces/FeatureConstructor.md

 #### Remarks

-Available in Firefox, Safari 9+, and Node.js 0.12+ before 22.
+Available in Firefox before 131, Safari 9+, and Node.js 0.12+ before 22.

 #### Inherited from